-Upon completion of this course students will be able to:
+By the end of this course, students will be able to:

 CLO1: Establish a basic understanding of current emerging scientific fields pertaining to cell biology and to be able to critically evaluate the literature related to that field.

 CLO2: Understand the strengths and limitations of various experimental approaches for studying cell structure and function.